uPSKK13/HondaEcu/README.md

+## Software

+Use zdiag to install libusbK on Windows.

 ## Hardware

 The easiest way to talk to the ECU via the k-line is a USB to serial (TTL) converter,